Table of Contents

-Reporting line 1 amounts in accordance with SFAS 116 (ASC 958), Accounting for Contributions Received and Contributions Made, generally is acceptable (though not required) for Form 990 and 990-EZ purposes, but the value of donated services or use of materials, equipment, or facilities may not be reported.
+Reporting line 1 amounts in accordance with SFAS 116 (ASC 958) generally is acceptable (though not required) for Form 990 and 990-EZ purposes, but the value of donated services or use of materials, equipment, or facilities may not be reported.
 However, state law may require it.
 An organization that receives a grant to be paid in future years should, according to SFAS 116 (ASC 958), report the grant's present value on line 1.
 Accruals of present value increments to the unpaid grant should also be reported on line 1 in future years.

 The organization must report any contributions of conservation easements and other qualified conservation contributions consistently with how it reports revenue from such contributions in its books, records, and financial statements.

 Report assets contributed to the organization by another entity in the course of the entity’s liquidation, dissolution, or termination.

 Do not net losses from uncollectible pledges, refunds of contributions and service revenue, or reversal of grant expenses on line 1.
 Rather, report any such items as Other changes in net assets or fund balances on Part I, line 20, and explain in Schedule O.

 Fundraising activities relate to soliciting and receiving contributions.
 However, fundraising activities such as dinners, door-to-door sales of merchandise, carnivals, and bingo games can produce both contributions and revenue.
 Report as a contribution, both on line 1 and on line 6b (within the parentheses), any amount received through such a fundraising event that is greater than the FMV (retail value) of the merchandise or services furnished by the organization to the contributor.
 Report all gross income from gaming activities on line 6a.